 And, when served over polenta - wow.
 These two dishes come together so beautifully to create an explosion of flavors and textures in your mouth.
 My view of vegetable-forward recipes will never be the same.

 While my low FODMAP polenta recipe isn't vegan, you can also serve this ratatouille over rice or something of that nature to keep it entirely vegan.
 Or, you can try making the polenta vegan by omitting the cheese and using olive oil instead of butter.
 I haven't tried it personally, but if you're feeling adventurous, give it a try, and let me know how it goes!

-The equipment I use to make this low FODMAP Instant Pot Ratatouille includes:
+The equipment I use to make this low FODMAP Ratatouille in the Instant Pot includes:

 - 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker